marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 STUN ({{!RFC8489}}) allows nodes to discover their reflexive transport address by asking a remote server to report the observed source address.
-While the QUIC ({{!RFC9000}}) packet header was designed to allow demultiplexing from STUN, moving address discovery into the QUIC layer has a number of advantages:
+While the QUIC ({{!RFC9000}}) packet header was designed to allow demultiplexing from STUN packets, moving address discovery into the QUIC layer has a number of
+advantages:

 1. STUN traffic is unencrypted, and can be observed by on-path observers.
 Moving address discovery into QUIC's encrypted envelope, it becomes invisible to observers.